The photo is zoomed into a woman's hands as they hold a mobile phone. You cannot see her face, only her cupped hands as she types on the phone.

 The aims of this project support the NHS Long Term Plan’s efforts to promote digitally-enabled care, improve access to mental health support, and reduce wait times.
 Timely support provision and early identification of deteriorating mental health could enable earlier interventions for those who need it and improve service efficiency.

-This project is funded by an Artificial Intelligence in Health and Care Award (part of the NHS Artificial Intelligence Lab managed by the Accelerated Access Collaborative in partnership with NHSX and the National Institute for Health and Care Research (NIHR) and will be evaluated by Dr Edward Meinert and his team at the University's Centre for Health Technology.
+This project was funded by an Artificial Intelligence in Health and Care Award (part of the NHS Artificial Intelligence Lab managed by the Accelerated Access Collaborative in partnership with NHSX and the National Institute for Health and Care Research (NIHR) and was evaluated by Dr Edward Meinert and his team at the University's Centre for Health Technology.

 Dr Edward Meinert is Associate Professor of eHealth at the University of Plymouth.
 A chartered engineer, European Engineer, a Fellow of the British Computer Society and Chartered Management Institute, Edward was previously Sir David Cooksey Fellow in Healthcare Translation at the University of Oxford.